Electric Vehicles

 Here are some other points to consider.

 On road trips, you don’t usually run your battery down close to zero.
 A good software system or app plans your stops so that you are charging anywhere from 20-80% of your battery’s capacity.
-Sometimes, at a fast charging station, the car is done before you’ve run to the bathroom and bought a snack.
+Sometimes, at a fast charging station, the car is charged before you’ve run to the bathroom and bought a snack.

 There has been concern about sourcing battery materials especially from countries with child labor and poor environmental oversight.
 Some car companies are addressing this through the Initiative for Responsible Mining Assurance, direct mining supervision and the development of alternate battery materials.
 Federal action and the growing market has sparked a rush of lithium mining in North America and the US, which ranks 5th in lithium reserves.
 (US and North America critical materials Reserves).
 Recently the world’s largest lithium reserve was discovered in Nevada.
 Demand for critical minerals will increase even without EVs as they are used in personal electronics (e.g, cell phones and laptops) and in nation security (e.g., satellites and missile systems)